Covicake/theam_test/README.md

     * Customers have name, surname and Id as required information
     * Users can view a list of customers
     * Users can create, edit and delete customers.
+    * Customers can have an image, when queried they provide the image url.